dysquard/pgpa/README.md

   Connect your phone to PC via USB cable.

   Unzip the .zip file to any folder,
- `

   YOU MUST UNZIP THE ZIP FILE FIRST!!
 DO NOT OPEN BAT IN ZIP FILE DIRECTLY!!
-  `
-  `
-  YOU MUST UNZIP THE ZIP FILE FIRST!!
-DO NOT OPEN BAT IN ZIP FILE DIRECTLY!!
-  `

   then double click the `Activate.bat` file to activate your phone.
 <p align="center">
     <img src="https://raw.githubusercontent.com/dysquard/pgp/master/4.png"  width="380">